-Jeff Galloway • US Olympian • Official Training Consultant, runDisney followed by a long run on Sunday, the body prepares to "go the distance" in both events, on race weekend.
+The long weekend sessions are the key to success for the Star WarsTM Rebel Challenge.
+As you increase the distance of a long walk on Saturday, followed by a long run on Sunday, the body prepares to "go the distance" in both events, on race weekend.
 You can't go too slowly during either the walk or the run: your goal is simply to finish each one with strength.
 On the Sunday runs, the pace should be at least 2 minutes per mile slower than you could currently run a fast marathon.
-See the "magic mile" section below for more information.
+See the "magic mile" section as noted on the following page.

-The long weekend sessions are the key to success for the Dumbo Double Dare.
-As you increase the distance of a long walk on Saturday, pace, with liberal walk breaks, will allow almost everyone to feel strong on almost every long one.
+No huffing and puffing!
+On long runs, you want to be able to carry on a conversation throughout the run-even at the end.
+A very slow pace, with liberal walk breaks, will allow almost everyone to feel strong on almost every long one.
 If you're breathing hard at the end of a long one, you need to adjust to a slower pace with more walk breaks from the beginning of the next one.

 Running form: Never sprint during a running segment-keep feet low to the ground, using a light touch of the feet, and a relatively short stride.
 Most runners find that an upright posture is best but use what feels natural for you.
-Let is best but use what feels natural for you.
 Let your foot move in it's natural way.
 Most runners naturally land on the heel and gently roll off the midfoot.

-No huffing and puffing!
-On long runs, you want to be able to carry on a conversation throughout the run-even at the end.
-A very slow walking form: walk with a gentle stride, that is relatively short.
+Walking form: walk with a gentle stride, that is relatively short.
 Power walking and walking with a long stride increase injury risk.